 Documents such as Academic Certificates, Transcripts, and Employment Letters can all get the Apostille on copied documents.
 However, before the document can be sent off to get the Apostille these documents must be officially certified by a solicitor or a notary public.
 If they are not correctly signed, they will be rejected, and the Apostille will not be issued.

 Why may you need Embassy Legalisation?

 Embassy Legalisation is required by states that are not part of the convention.
-Often these states will still ask for the Apostille to be provided on the document although then will place on their own stamps and signatures as a form of further legalisation.
+Often these states will still ask for the Apostille to be provided on the document although they will certify with their own stamps and signatures as a form of further legalisation.
 Embassy Legalisation is often required for either working or education purposes.
 Often employers will ask the new employee to provide educational certificates such as degrees or A-Levels.
-Also they sometimes may ask the employee to provide Criminal Record Checks.
-If these documents had not been retained legally from the particular embassy they would not be accepted in that state.
-The reason for this is that due to that document not originating from that state if it has not been legalised then it will not be recognised and will not be able to use.
+Also they may sometimes ask the employee to provide evidence of Criminal Record Checks.
+If these documents have not been obtained legally from a particular embassy they would not be accepted in that state.
+The reason for this is that, documents not originally from a particular state and without legalization in the new state are not recognized nor usable in that state.

 Nevada Apostille Wyoming Apostille Delaware Apostille Florida Apostille California Apostille